-We have 16 studies that show that low-carb diets improve triglycerides and good cholesterol (HDL) levels better than low-fat diets.
+We have a large number of studies that show that low carb diets improve triglycerides and good cholesterol (HDL) levels better than low-fat diets.
 In fact, a 2008 study published in the New England Journal of Medicine found that people who followed low-carb diets had more favorable improvements on triglycerides and HDL levels better than low-fat or even Mediterranean diets over a time period of two years.
 The low-carb dieters in this study started with an Induction level of 20 grams of carbohydrates per day, with a gradual increase to a maximum of 120 grams of carbohydrates per day to maintain the weight they lost.
 The dieters were counseled to avoid trans fats, and were also taught how to choose vegetarian fat and protein options if necessary.
 They were able to select protein from sources such as soy, fish and lean meats, plus a variety of healthy fats from seed oils and other sources.
 The majority of their carbohydrates came from vegetables, and eventually nuts, legumes, fruits and whole grains.

 All diet groups experienced decreases in waist circumference and blood pressure, while the low-carb and Mediterranean dieters lost the most weight, but as mentioned previously, the low-carb group had the most improvements in triglycerides and HDL levels.

 For more information, you can access this study here: Weight Loss with a Low-Carbohydrate, Mediterranean, or Low-Fat Diet

 Need more proof?
 Check out these other studies below.